Hanzyusuf/ZeldaNSQ/README.md

 This version allows link to move in 8-axis and also fixes other minor bugs.

+## VPK
+For the vpk, head over to the release section: https://github.com/Hanzyusuf/ZeldaNSQ/releases

 ## Credits
 Latest version is available [here](https://github.com/usineur/ZeldaNSQ/releases).